DraconDev/saas-starter/README.md

-# Next.js SaaS Starter
+# Next.js SaaS Starter with Turso and Bun

 This is a starter template for building a SaaS application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.
+It uses Turso SQLite for edge-ready database capabilities and Bun as the JavaScript runtime and package manager.

 **Demo: [https://next-saas-start.vercel.app/](https://next-saas-start.vercel.app/)**